Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions

-{\it Acknowledgements.--} We thank L. Dell'Anna for discussions.
+{\it Acknowledgements.--} We thank L. Dell'Anna, F. Meinert and J. Simonet for discussions.
 This work was supported by MIUR~(FIRB 2012, Grant No. RBFR12NLNA-002).
 L. B. thanks the CNR-INO BEC Center in Trento for CPU time and the DISAT at Politecnico di Torino for the hospitality.

 \thebibliography{99}